 When he was 13 years old, McConkie told NPR he began to have doubts about the Church.
 Up until this point, he says going to church was "like breathing."
-His family members were devoted Mormons, and it never occurred to him that he could even skip church.
+His family members were devoted Latter-day Saints, and it never occurred to him that he could even skip church.
 However, the idea quickly became more and more enticing until he decided to see what would happen if he stayed home.

 "I found out three hours, five minutes later," he says on NPR, referring to his parent's reaction.